13 Medical Reasons You’re Tired All the Time

 If you feel like you’re tired all the time, don’t want to get out of bed in the morning, and/or have trouble sleeping, you could be suffering from depression.
 Your primary care physician should do a depression screening during a regular visit, says Dr. Shah.
 Your doctor can use a screening tool to determine if you’re experiencing an ongoing depressive disorder, or whether a life stressor or alcohol affects your emotional state.
 “Depression, alcohol abuse, and fatigue are very tightly knit,” says Dr. Shah.
 Sometimes people will treat depression with alcohol and then be tired, she says.
 Learn about the 13 things that happen to your body when you don’t get enough sleep.

-You’re tired because…you have a leaky gut or food sensitivity
+You’re tired because…you may have gut issues or food sensitivity

-Your gut is supposed to be a very tight tube of cells where nothing from inside of the gut gets into the outside—like a pathway where the body absorbs what it needs without having things enter the rest of the body, says Dr. Shah.
+Your gut is supposed to be a very closed system of cells where nothing from inside of the gut gets into the outside—like a pathway where the body absorbs what it needs without having things enter the rest of the body, says Dr. Shah.
 “If you’re eating poorly, especially a lot of processed foods, the gut cells can become a looser, net-like structure instead of a tight structure and proteins that aren’t supposed to be in our bloodstream leak into our bloodstream, which creates an inflammatory response,” says Dr. Shah.
-The inflammatory response can manifest as bloating, fatigue, moodiness, headaches, or weight gain.
+The inflammatory response is thought to possibly manifest as bloating, fatigue, moodiness, headaches, or weight gain.
+Some people call this leaky gut, although this condition hasn’t been clinically proven.
 If you have food sensitivities (to foods like wheat and dairy) you can feel fatigued, get rashes, and experience bloating or brain fog.
 “There’s no real good test for food sensitivities,” says Dr. Shah.
 Following an elimination diet of possible food culprits and then slowly introducing them back in may help you identify what you’re sensitive to.
 If you remove all wheat from your diet and feel great, and then add it back and feel lethargic, that could be a telltale sign of a food sensitivity to wheat, Dr. Shah says.
 These are the signs your diet is making you tired.

 You’re tired because…you’re suffering from adrenal fatigue

 “Adrenal fatigue isn’t a Western medicine term, it’s a functional medicine term, and a lot of Western doctors don’t recognize it as a medical [issue],” says Dr. Shah.
 There’s a disconnect because it’s hard to show with lab testing, she says.
-Most likely, it’ll show up on tests as adrenal insufficiency, or an endocrine or hormonal disorder that occurs when the adrenal glands do not produce enough of certain hormones, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 These hormone imbalances could be brought on by a stressful situation in your life, like family problems, or it could be constant stress at work, lack of sleep, over-exercising, having a poor diet, or drug or alcohol abuse, says Dr. Shah.
 Those circumstances can push your stress hormones high and then eventually leave you exhausted and depleted, like a bank account that you’re overdrawing on and not putting money back into.

 You’re tired because…you have an infection